Non-Linearity-Free prediction of the growth-rate $f\sigma_8$ using Convolutional Neural Networks: Discussions and conclusions

 \section{Discussions and conclusions}

-The growth-rate of matter density perturbations, described by the bias-independent $f\sigma_8(z)$ quantity, is an important quantity in the study of the large scale structure of the Universe, as it allows us to probe the dynamic features of gravity.
-However, in order to extract $f\sigma_8(z)$ from observations made by galaxy surveys two key assumptions have to be made: i) a fiducial cosmological model and ii) the modeling of the non-linear part of the power spectrum.
-From these two assumptions, the latter is particularly insidious as currently only purely phenomenological models exist in the literature, thus potential biasing the measurements of $f\sigma_8(z)$ in ways that are not easy to correct a posteriori.
+The growth rate of matter density perturbations, described by the bias-independent $f\sigma_8(z)$ quantity, is an important quantity in studying the large-scale structure of the Universe, as it allows us to probe the dynamic features of gravity.
+However, to extract $f\sigma_8(z)$ from observations made by galaxy surveys, two key assumptions have to be made: i) a fiducial cosmological model and ii) the modeling of the non-linear part of the power spectrum.
+From these two assumptions, the latter is particularly insidious.
+Currently, only purely phenomenological models exist in the literature, thus potentially biasing the measurements of $f\sigma_8(z)$ in ways that are not easy to correct a posteriori.

-In this work we use a particular ML approach based on training CNNs on the N-body simulations in order to extract $f\sigma_8(z)$ from galaxy surveys without having to assume any particular modelling of the non-linearities of the power spectrum.
-In a sense we perform a likelihood-free extraction of the growth rate by taking advantage of the ability of the neural network architecture to predict the growth $f\sigma_8(z)$ from images of the dark matter or halo distributions as discussed in Sec.~\ref{ssec:MLarchitecture}.
+The primary objective of this work, is to implement a ML approach based on training CNNs on N-body simulations to extract $f\sigma_8(z)$, without the reliance on any specific modeling of the non-linear power spectrum.
+This could serve as an initial step towards the future development of a method for parameter inference in Stage IV surveys, but for this, some considerations, like systematic and baryonic effects, need to be taken into account.
+In a sense, we perform a likelihood-free extraction of the growth rate, as the CNN requires neither a likelihood nor any modeling of the power spectrum, by leveraging the ability of the neural network architecture to predict the growth $f\sigma_8(z)$ from images of the dark matter or halo distributions build from the N-body simulations, as discussed in Sec.~\ref{ssec:MLarchitecture}.
+In addition, we compare the results of the ML approaches with those obtained by NN trained on the multipoles of the power spectrum and by the maximum likelihood analysis with the modeled power spectrum.

-Specifically, in our work we followed a multi-pronged approach in order to find the optimal way to extract the growth via a ML architecture.
-Also, in order to validate our approach we performed a standard Fisher matrix analysis by assuming an ideal and fiducial survey motivated by the Quijote simulations, i.e. having the same number of redshifts bins and covering an area in the sky corresponding to the angle subtended by a box of the simulations.

-We summarize our overall approach in Fig.~\ref{fig:overview}, while the main results and comparisons between the various approaches are shown in Figs.~\ref{fig:CNN_scatter}, \ref{fig:CNN_hist_all_selected_halo}, \ref{fig:CNN_hist_dm_halo}, \ref{fig:CNN_NNpk} and \ref{fig:NN_fisher}, where we showed scatter plots and histograms comparing the CNN dark matter and halo reconstructions, the CNN dark matter and PS-ML reconstructions and finally, the PS-ML and Fisher matrix approach.
-The predicted errors from all approaches are also shown in Table~\ref{tb:error_summary}.
+Specifically, our work followed a multi-pronged approach to find the optimal way to extract the growth via an ML architecture.
+The principal results and comparisons between the various approaches are shown in Figs.~\ref{fig:CNN_scatter}, \ref{fig:CNN_hist_dm_halo}, \ref{fig:CNN_hist_all_selected_halo}, and \ref{fig:CNN_NNpk} , where we showed scatter plots and histograms comparing the CNN dark matter and halo reconstructions, and the CNN dark matter and PS-ML reconstructions Table~\ref{tb:error_summary} shows the predicted errors from all approaches.